Docetaxel is a type of chemotherapy. It is a treatment for a number of different types of cancer.

-This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment and for a few months afterwards.
-Talk to your doctor or nurse about effective contraception before starting treatment.
+This drug may harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you are having treatment.

-Don’t breastfeed during this treatment because the drug may come through in your breast milk.
+Don’t breastfeed during this treatment because the drug may come through into your breast milk.

 Treatment for other conditions

-Always tell other doctors, nurses or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.
+Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

-In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and shingles vaccine (Zostavax).
+In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and the shingles vaccine (Zostavax).

 - have other vaccines, but they might not give you as much protection as usual

-- have the flu vaccine
+- have the flu vaccine (as an injection)